The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 If you haven’t done any printing yet, go ahead and take the leap.
 Some labs let you get test prints done for free, which is great.

-When choosing photos as your subjects for screen comparison, make sure you choose at least one black-and-white print (pure black-and-white, not tinted), and a few color ones encompassing a range of different tones.
+When choosing photos as your subjects for screen comparison, make sure you choose at least one black-and-white print (pure black-and-white, not tinted), and a few colour ones encompassing a range of different tones.

 While you’re waiting for the test prints to arrive, I strongly encourage you to read my article here, which discusses some very important issues surrounding the comparison of prints to screen.